bitpay/bitcore-node/README.md

 });
 ```

-Note that if you already have a bitcoind.js database, and you want to query data from previous blocks in the blockchain, you will need to reindex.
-Reindexing right now means deleting your bitcoind.js database and resyncing.
+Note that if you already have a bitcore-node database, and you want to query data from previous blocks in the blockchain, you will need to reindex.
+Reindexing right now means deleting your bitcore-node database and resyncing.

 ## Daemon Documentation